-Bumper stickers are a scourge of society.
+This is just one man's opinion, but bumper stickers are a scourge of society.
 At best, they display dumb jokes, silly messages, and corporate logos all over your car.
-And at worst, they annoy everybody with their disgusting ugliness.
-You have every right to do what you want with your car, but just know that you’re doing the public and your vehicle a disservice.
+And at worst, they annoy everybody with their ugliness.
+You have every right to do what you want with your car, but still, come on.

 The Basics of Bumper Sticker Removal

 Removing a bumper sticker isn’t exactly a life-threatening job, but you’re still dealing with chemicals and heat.
 Make sure you gear up to prevent any unexpected injuries.